Xiaoying Chen, Ph.D

 II-Genetic and epigenetic regulations in learning in adult mammalian brain

 Cellular diversification is critical for specialized functions of the brain including learning and memory.
 Single-cell RNA sequencing facilitates transcriptomic profiling of distinct major types of neurons, but the divergence of transcriptomic profiles within a specific neuronal population and their link to function remain poorly understood.
+Using single cell multi-omics, in vivo calcium imaging, optogenetics, CRISPR knockout, and behavior analyses, I discovered a subpopulation neuron that specifically undergoes transcriptomic plasticity in response to neuronal activity and learning.
 Those findings answer the fundamental question of how diversification of neurons influences learning and memory and opens an entirely new and exciting direction of research in neuroscience for studying functional diversity in subtypes of neurons in response to environmental changes.

 Chen X, Zhang B, Wang T, Bonni A, Zhao G. Robust principal component analysis for accurate outlier detection in RNA-Seq data.
 2020.
 BMC Bioinformatics.
 21, 269.
 PMID: 32600248